Why Your Management Consulting Firm Should Consider a Competitor Analysis

 When was the last time your management consulting firm conducted a competitor analysis?

-Here at Hinge, we frequently perform competitor analyses both for ourselves and for our clients, and not only because new competitors crop up.
+At Hinge, we frequently perform a competitor analysis both for ourselves and for our clients.
 As in any market, competitors modify their positioning, products and services to adapt to market needs.

-It’s important to conduct competitor analyses to stay on top of what your competition is doing and find new ways for your firm to generate sales.
-The problem with having a static brand is that customers will go elsewhere.
-Think Kodak and digital cameras, or any retailer versus Amazon.
-The same is true for management consulting: if a competitor puts marketing muscle behind a new twist on an old methodology or a core group of executives who become visible experts in your industry, then that firm is the one that attracts attention.
+It’s important to conduct a competitor analysis to stay dangerously informed of what your competition is doing and find new ways for your firm to generate sales.
+If you have a static brand, customers will go elsewhere.
+Think Amazon versus any retailer.
+If a competitor puts marketing muscle behind a new twist on an old methodology or a core group of executives who become visible experts in your industry, then that firm is the one that attracts attention.

 Even if you know as an industry insider that your methodology is better and your team is equally capable, some prospects are hearing about the competitor’s attributes and knowledge base for the first time, and that information establishes the baseline for selecting a firm.
-According to our latest research, team expertise/skills is the top reason that buyers choose a management consulting firm.
-Now, you’re on defense and need to beef up your strategy.
+According to the Hinge Research Institute’s recent findings, team expertise/skills is one of the top reasons that buyers choose a management consulting firm.
+Now, you’re on defense and need to amp up your strategy.

-On the last point about developing a reputation, it’s worth noting that reputation is only half the battle.
+It’s worth noting that reputation is only half the battle.
 You need visibility for audiences to know about you and your expertise.
-Even your clients may not know the extent of what you offer.
+Your clients may not even know the extent of what you offer.
 Also, your world must be bigger than your clients.
 Executives and staff leave for other firms, for instance, so you need to establish new relationships with current clients.

-To be certain, competitors struggle with the same issues you do: prospecting, closing deals, service delivery, reputation building and more.
+To be sure, competitors struggle with the same issues you do: prospecting, closing deals, service delivery, reputation building and more.
 Conducting a competitor analysis can show their points of weakness, which can create opportunities for you to highlight your reputation in those areas.
-Then your firm will stand out in the sea of competitors in the management consulting industry.
+Your firm will stand out in the sea of competitors in the management consulting industry.

 - Business Development Strategy: A High-Growth Approach